saasbook/hw-http-intro/README.md

 <details>
   <summary>
 OK, so now you are supposedly "logged in" because the server set a cookie indicating this.
-Yet if you now try `GET /` again, it will still say "Logged in: false".
+Yet if you now try <code>GET /</code> again, it will still say "Logged in: false".
 What's going on?
+(Hint: use <code>curl -v</code>
-(Hint: use `curl -v` and look at the client request headers.)
+and look at the client request headers.)
   </summary>
   <p><blockquote>